 Our launch scripts also incorporate a system for sending messages to users, either "once only" or "every launch".
 The former requires remembering that a user has seen a particular message.
 We do this with a "magic cookie" system that writes information to a file .sw_messages in each user's home directory.
 As a "dotfile" this is normally invisible on ordinary directory listings but you should see it if you type ls -a in your home directory.
 If this file is deleted by intent or by accident, you will get repeats of any messages currently being sent, even if you have seen them before.
 Normally you wouldn't want to delete it- it shouldn't get bigger than a few hundred bytes or so.

-We're also adopting standard locker documentation conventions: a file README.athena at the top locker level has some important basic information; if we have written a local Web page it will be in file www/home.html, in subdirectory www at the top locker level.
+We also have standard locker documentation conventions: a file README.athena at the top locker level has some important basic information; if we have written a local Web page it will be in file www/home.html, in subdirectory www at the top locker level.
 Most of our lockers also have a README.config file with configuration and setup information, although this is mostly of use to locker maintainers.